EvelinaMart/BaigiamasisDarbas/README.md

 2. Scenario.
 Home Page
    1. Test Case.
 Adding a gift voucher to the cart

-      (Preconditions: Website is opened.
-User is logged in to the account)
+      (Preconditions: Website is opened)
       1. Click on Home page icon "Laisvalaikio dovanos"
       2. Click "30 eur vertės"
       3. Click "Įdėti į krepšelį"
       4. *Assert* that "PREKIŲ KREPŠELIS (1)" is visible

 3. Scenario.
-Catalogue
+Cart
    1. Test Case.
 Adding multiple (3) items to the cart by the category of the gift

-      (Preconditions: Website is opened.
-User is logged in to the account)
+      (Preconditions: Website is opened)
       1. Mouse over "Dovanos"
       2. Click "Aktyvus laisvalaikis"
       3. From the Dropdown menu choose cities "Kaunas" and "Vilnius"